Find a Yacht

 What is the Current Weather in Volos?

 If you're off sailing in a couple of days, you might be interested to know what the 7 day forecast is - our handy widget below should give you a good idea, though once you're out there we recommend using windguru.cz.

 Our Guide to Volos

-Volos is an ancient Greek city, and has it’s fair share of myths and legends: it is such a beautiful city (with both the coast and the mountains), that it was reportedly the place where the Greek God Zeus chose his son, Magnes, to grow up in.
-It was also once the birthplace and homeland of the centaurs, half-man-half-horse beasts who controlled the local forests and foretold the future.
+Volos is an ancient Greek city, and has more than its fair share of myths and legends: it is such a beautiful place, with both the coast and the mountains, that it was reportedly where the Greek God Zeus chose for his son, Magnes, to grow up in.
+It was also once the homeland of the centaurs, half-man-half-horse beasts who controlled the local forests and foretold the future.

 Local Events / Festivals

 Being a University town, there’s always plenty enough happening in Volos – from performances of theatre and dance, to cookery schools, and parties well into the night – so do have a quick google before arriving in Volos if you’re going to be there for more than a day or so.

 The biggest festival of the year is the Volos Festival, which runs from mid-June for three weeks, and sees the whole city transformed into a stage, with live street performances by the great and good of the local music, dance, theatre, and mime scenes.
 The festival is as much about educating and entertaining locals as it is about tourists, so unfortunately, you'll find some parts are only in Greek.